A Guide to Simple Machines for the CAST Exam

 What simple machines are covered in the CAST exam mechanical concepts section?

-The CAST exam typically covers all six simple machines: the lever, wheel and axle, pulley, inclined plane, wedge, and screw.
-Questions will test your understanding of how they work, particularly their ability to create mechanical advantage.
-You may also encounter questions about gears, which are compound machines, not simple ones.
+The CAST exam typically covers the classic simple machines: lever, wheel and axle, pulley, inclined plane, wedge, and screw.
+Questions will test your understanding of how they work and their mechanical advantages.
+You may also encounter questions about gears, which are used in compound systems.

 How can online electrical courses help improve my mechanical aptitude for electricians?